If you have or suspect that you have thyroid problems then this article is very important to you.

 - Change your diet – Certain food groups can worsen immune function and may increase your risk of developing autoimmune disease.
 Eliminating these foods may help improve your condition.

-- Test your testosterone and androgens - Women (and men) with autoimmune disease tend to have low levels of testosterone (10).
+- Test your testosterone and androgens – Women (and men) with autoimmune diseases tend to have low levels of testosterone (10).
 Replacing this testosterone with bio-identical hormone may improve your immune system.